The David R. Cheriton School of Computer Science has...

 Some Academy Award winners are graduates of Waterloo’s Computer Graphics Lab.
 This is the same lab that has created a computer brush model that learns to mimic the style of its user.

-Mr. Lai is the youngest graduate student of the University.
+Tony Lai is the youngest student to receive a graduate degree from the University of Waterloo.
 He was 14 years old when he entered Waterloo.
-He turned 18 when he successfully defended his thesis, “Efficient Maintenance of Binary Search Trees,” in 1990 — the same age as the average first-year student.
+He turned 18 when he successfully defended his PhD thesis, “Efficient Maintenance of Binary Search Trees,” in 1990 — the same age as the average first-year student.